-The Financial Ombudsman Service (FOS) is an independent forum that assists in resolving disputes between consumers and member financial services providers.
-Membership to the FOS is open to any financial service provider conducting business in Australia.
-The dispute resolution process covers financial services disputes involving disputes relating to banking, credit loans, general insurance, life insurance, financial planning investments, stockbroking, managed fund and pooled superannuation funds.
+The Financial Ombudsman Service (FOS) assists to resolve disputes between consumers and member financial services providers.
+Any financial service provider conducting business in Australia can be a member of FOS.
+The dispute resolution process covers financial services disputes involving those relating to banking, credit loans, general insurance, life insurance, financial planning investments, stockbroking, managed fund and pooled superannuation funds.

-The FOS is a free national service open to all consumers.
+FOS is a free national service available to all consumers.

 a retail general insurance policy (this includes the insurances listed in “Eligible contracts”);

 Other disputes with insurers and insurance brokers may be dealt with but only with the agreement of all parties.
 In respect of a general insurance policy, FOS may not consider a dispute about rating factors and weightings the insurer applies to determine the insured’s or proposed insured’s base premium, which is commercially sensitive information.

 There are limitations in respect to insurance disputes.
 FOS may also not consider a dispute regarding a decision to refuse to provide insurance cover except in the circumstances where the dispute is that the decision was made indiscriminately, maliciously on or the basis of incorrect information, or where the dispute relates to medical indemnity insurance cover.